CES is back.

 Remember, you can’t cart your gear into the exhibit hall on your own — you’re limited to what you can carry.
 It may work better to have the materials shipped to the site so you don’t have to worry about delivering them yourself.

-Where are you staying in relation to the convention center and how will you get from point A to point B?
+Where are you staying in relation to the convention center and how will you get from point A to B?
 Forget the hours-long lines for taxis.
 Try Lyft or Uber, the shuttle services, or the monorail.

 Pro tip: Walk to the Westgate monorail stop to skip the end-of-day lines at other stops, especially if you’re in the North Hall.